Cherry Jalapeño And Goat Cheese Meatballs

 • Preheat your oven to 400°F (200°C) and line a baking sheet with aluminum foil.

-• Take a small piece of goat cheese and place it in the center of a portion of the meat mixture, about 1.5 tablespoons.
-Roll into a ball to encase the goat cheese completely.
+• Flatten about 1.5 tablespoons of meat mixutre in your palm.
+Take a small piece of goat cheese and place it in the center of a portion.
+Roll the meat into a ball to encase the goat cheese completely.
 Repeat with the rest of the meat mixture.

 • Place the meatballs on the prepared baking sheet and bake for 15-18 minutes, or until cooked through and golden.